adospinoiu/AWS_Employee_Information_Bank/README.md

 #4 Make sure there is a .gitignore file of the back-end as well.
 (Copy it from the front end).

 #5 Install Express on the back-end

+# Created the AWS Storage/Database using AWS S3

+#1 Created the bucket that will store all the objects pushed from the front-end of the application.
+Each object will have the information of the employee being stored.

+# Overall Flow of the creation of the App